-I have to start with a solid base of understanding.
+I have to start with a base of understanding.
 I need to already be at least at the same level of the average listener.
-Only then do I have a chance at pushing myself and that listner beyond that level into unfamiliar ground.
+Only then do I have a chance at pushing myself and that listener beyond that level into unfamiliar ground.

 For passion to translate to an interesting talk, I need to have done the work recently.
-You can tell when somebody is speaking about an idea that’s fresh in their mind.
+When somebody is speaking about an idea that’s fresh in their mind, the talk is better.

 Another benefit of talking about recent completed work is that I’ve usually had time to recognize the things I could have done better.
-With perspective, I can integrate these lessons into the talk.
+I can integrate these lessons into the talk.

 Talks are entertainment, and with the right passion, familiarity, and freshness, I hope to produce something worth listening to.